Is Lyconet a Scam or a Legit Business Opportunity that can Help you Succeed by Saving you Money while Shopping. Let’s

-Real pyramids schemes on the other hand have nothing to offer but false hope.
+Real pyramids schemes, on the other hand, have nothing to offer but false hope.
 There is no product or service but money changing hands then you don’t have a business going on.
-Those who join on early in the scheme get to keep all the money, but as it the pyramid grows those who come at the bottom lose it all.
+Those who join on early in the scheme get to keep all the money, but as the pyramid grows those who come at the bottom lose it all.
 The entire thing crumbles and then they move on to places where they are unknown or to a new scheme.

 One such company that has had a similar history is MMM Global.

 This has nothing to do with saving on shopping.
 You can’t just join a shopping network to save 1 to 2% in savings.
 They don’t even mention the stores they partner with on their website.